jaypipes/procession/docs/user_guide.md

 Slug:         fred-flintstone
 ```

+**Note**: You can silence the outputting of all but the newly-created user's
+UUID by using the `--quiet` option.

 To retrieve information about a specific user, the `p7n user get <search>`
 command can be run, specifying a user's UUID, display name, slug or email as
 the `<search>` string: